fudab/fudab.github.io/covid-19/china.md

     <th><img width="600" src="./figures_china/China_correlation_2020-01-27.png"></th>
   </tr>
   <tr>
     <td> Figure 9: The correlation between province to province migration and infection number.
 We consider migration from the epicenter Hubei to the other provinces.
 Each point represents a province.
-The x-axis is the cumulative migration index from `January 1` to `January 27` and the y-axis is the date on which the 10th patient appeared according to the estimated values of $R(t)$ in the SEIR model.
-The size of the ith point is linearly related to the number of cumulative confirmed cases at the corresponding province by `January 27`. </td>
+The x-axis is the cumulative migration index from January 1 to January 27 and the y-axis is the date on which the 10th patient appeared according to the estimated values of $R(t)$ in the SEIR model.
+The size of the ith point is linearly related to the number of cumulative confirmed cases at the corresponding province by January 27. </td>
   </tr>
 </table>